Raellenalos/API-CHALLENGE/README.md

 Create a new DataFrame called hotel_df to store the city, country, coordinates, and humidity.

 For each city, use the Geoapify API to find the first hotel located within 10,000 meters of your coordinates.

-Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image: